Materials You’ll Need:

 Prepare the neckband by folding the fabric in half lengthwise with right sides together.
 Sew the raw edge with a ⅝” seam allowance.

 Fold the neckband widthwise with wrong sides facing.

 To ensure your neckband lays flat, divide it into four even sections.
 Do the same with your T-shirt by finding the center of the front, center of the back, and shoulder seams.
 Pin the neckband and shirt body together, matching the four points.

-Sew the neckband to the right side of the fabric by starting in the center back and slightly stretching the neckband to fit into the T-shirt.
+Sew the neckband to the right side of the fabric with a 1/4″ seam allowance by starting in the center back and slightly stretching the neckband to fit into the T-shirt.
 There should a perfect amount of stretch in between each pin.